openconfig/gribi/doc/specification.md

 * `SINGLE_PRIMARY`
   * Expectations on `election_id`
   * Behaviours with invalid election IDs
   * Failover behaviors.
-Upon discovering client failover, the device MAY cancel pending AFTOperations from the previous master.
+Upon discovering client failover, the device SHOULD cancel pending AFTOperations from the previous master.
 Results for AFTOperations from the previous master MUST NOT be sent to the acquiring new master.

 ### `election_id` semantics